List of Chengdu J-7 variants: F-7BGI

-F-7BG upgraded with J-7G technology for Bangladesh.
-Unlike other cheaper and downgraded export variants of J-7G, the F-7BGI (I for Improved) is in fact more advanced than J-7G it is developed from.
-Improvements of F-7BGI over F-7BG such as 3 MFDs and more powerful fire control radar would in turn, incorporated to J-7G2 developed later.
+F-7BG upgraded with J-7G technology for the Bangladesh Air Force.
+Unlike other cheaper and downgraded export variants of the J-7G, the F-7BGI (I for Improved) is, in fact, more advanced than the J-7G it is developed from.
+Improvements to the F-7BGI over the F-7BG, such as three MFDs and a more powerful fire control radar, would, in turn, be incorporated into the later-developed J-7G2.
 The capability of F-7BGI is improved over earlier F-7BG resulted from upgrades listed below, and delivery of 16 was signed in 2011 and completed in 2013.
-Even with the latest J-7 technology, this aircraft does not have the capability to carry any BVR missile and is armed only with short-range, infrared homing air-to-air missiles for air to air combat, like other J-7s.
+Even with the latest J-7 technology, this aircraft cannot carry any BVR missile and is armed only with short-range, infrared homing air-to-air missiles for air to air combat, like other J-7s.